ArthurLeoM/DistCare/README.md

 All the hyperparameters are provided in our code ```DistCare.ipynb```.
 You can run it directly.

-If you don't want to pretrain on PhysioNet, we've already provided pretrained parameters for PhysioNet (Source) Dataset.
+If you don't want to pretrain on PhysioNet, we've already provided pretrained parameters for source (PhysioNet) dataset.
 You can simply load them to model, and run the transfer learning experiment on target dataset (Tongji or Spain).